What You Need to Know to Donate Safely Online

 Donating online is a quick and convenient way to give to charity, but it also comes with drawbacks that donors need to be aware of.
 To help you donate online both effectively and safely, CharityWatch provides the following pointers:

-1. Know your charity.
-Online or offline never give to a charity that you know nothing about.
-Look for a mission statement, a clear description of program accomplishments and a list of the board of directors.
+1.)
+Know your charity.
+Online or offline, never give to a charity that you know nothing about.
+Look for a mission statement, a clear description of program accomplishments, and a list of the board of directors.
 Do not assume a web address with a ".org" rather than a ".com" ending is a non-profit organization.
 Anyone can purchase a ".org" web address.
-To determine if a group has tax-exempt status, go to the Internal Revenue Services web site.
-The CharityWatch web site also has more links to other government regulators, databases of charity financial information and other resources for charitable giving.
+To determine if a group has tax-exempt status, go to the Internal Revenue Service's website.
+CharityWatch's website also has links to other government regulators, databases of charity financial information, and other resources for charitable giving.

-2. Obtain contact information.
+2.)
+Obtain contact information.
 Make sure that you have the option to contact the charity online (through a working email address) and offline (through a phone number and a mailing address).
-It may be necessary to contact the charity offline if the internet or the charity's web site is not functioning properly.
-Insist upon seeing a physical address to avoid scammers, who may set up a flashy web site, raise a lot of money and disappear into the anonymity of cyberspace.
+It may be necessary to contact the charity offline if the charity's website is not functioning properly.
+Insist upon seeing a physical address to avoid scammers, who may set up a flashy website, raise a lot of money and disappear into the anonymity of cyberspace.
 Also, it is better to support groups with a physical address in the United States.
-Foreign groups that solicit in the U.S. are subject to our laws and regulations but it is very difficult for a U.S. regulator to enforce a court injunction against a group operating outside of the country.
+Foreign groups that solicit in the U.S. are subject to our laws and regulations, but it is very difficult for a U.S. regulator to enforce a court injunction against a group operating outside of the country.

-3. Look for date of information.
-Some charities do not change the information on their web sites for months or even years.
+3.)
+Look for date of information.
+Some charities do not change the information on their websites for months or even years.
 Find out when the information on a web page was last updated.
 Do not base giving decisions on outdated information that may no longer be accurate.
-Without verification of the date of the web page, you run the risk of supporting an organization that has changed its purpose, programs or is no longer in existence.
+Without verification of the date of the web page, you run the risk of supporting an organization that has changed its purpose or programs or is no longer in existence.

 If you are concerned about charities being able to track your online activity, find out if they are placing "cookies" on your hard drive.
 Cookies collect and send bits of information from your browser back to the site of origin.
 The information can reveal your identity and browsing history to the charity.

-7. Keep paper records.
+7.)
+Keep paper records.
 Print a copy of your final confirmation screen or an email confirmation of your donation.
 If you do not receive a confirmation notice, immediately notify the charity to see if it received your contribution.
-It is a good idea to hold on to a hard copy receipt in case your computer crashes at tax time.
+It is a good idea to hold on to a hard copy receipt for when you prepare to file your taxes.

 |Charitable Giving Via Your Cell Phone: Is the Convenience Worth It?|